verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ```

 Create a Secret on the *admin* cluster that contains the CA certificate for the managed cluster.
 This secret will be used for scraping metrics from the managed cluster.
+The `managed1.yaml` file that was created in the previous step provides input to this step.
 ```
 # On the admin cluster
 $ kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \
      apply -f managed1.yaml

-# Once the command succeeds, you may delete the managed1.yaml file
+# After the command succeeds, you may delete the managed1.yaml file
 $ rm managed1.yaml
 ```